sohale/sohale.github.io/pages/reinvented.md

     * Distribution -aware sorting

 * Universal Mechanics problem solver (Physics Engine)
+   * I didn't know such thing exists.
+I started doing it.
+   * It was implemented, but had some shortcomings when objects were sliding.
    * Did not fully work (for slicing objects)
+   * Unfortunately I was not aware of Lagrange multipliers and Lagrangian and KKT conditions (I had my own version of these, but they were lost)
+   * Source code is lost
+   * Later on I found out that what I was looking for was Lagrangian.
+The translations of physics books explaining Lagrangian were not good.

 * GUI-...
 (A GUI system based on state machines & using a )
    * featured its own a programming language (DSL)